 Please do visit our Centre for information or to buy a souvenir of your time here to fund the work of our volunteers.

-A 10 km orbital path around the quiet and peaceful village of Newtonmore in the Cairngorm National Park.
+A 10 km orbital path around the tranquil and peaceful village of Newtonmore in the Cairngorms National Park.
 If you are walking in Aviemore we are a 10 minute drive away.

-It is accessible to those who are reasonably fit.
+The Trail is enjoyed by those who are reasonably fit.
 Stout footwear is advised.
-The trail can be accessed at 10 different points and can therefore be walked in sections if you prefer.
+The trail can be accessed at 6 different points and can therefore be walked in sections if you prefer.

 Some sections of the Trail are low lying and may be waterlogged after wet weather.
 It is always worth checking the local weather conditions before setting off.

-The Trail passes along the banks of three separate rivers, including the River Spey, high above the river gorge of the River Calder and by a pretty waterfall at the Allt Laraidh.
+The Trail passes along the banks of the River Spey, high above the river gorge of the River Calder and by a pretty waterfall at the Allt Laraidh.
 It crosses moorland and winds its way through established woodlands.
-There are magnificent views of the Cairngorm and Monadhliath Mountains from many sections of the path.
+There are magnificent views of the Cairngorm and Monadhliath Mountain ranges from many sections of the path.

 The path crosses croft land and livestock may be present.
 There are some stiles and stepping stones to negotiate.
 Dogs are welcome if under control.